 - Check the oil level.
-The oil level should be just below the edge of the hole as shown. - 10.
-Tighten the Oil Fill Cap / Dipstick and replace the Oil Fill Access Door.
+The oil level should be just below the edge of the hole as shown. - Thread the Oil Fill Cap/Dipstick back in clockwise and replace the Oil Fill Access Door.

 Do not attempt to run the engine with too little oil.
 The engine will not start with low or no engine oil.